 If you own property in Victoria, you may have to pay land tax.

 From 1 January 2016, a 0.5 per cent absentee owner surcharge applies to Victorian land owned by an absentee owner.
 The absentee owner surcharge is an additional amount payable over the general and trust surcharge rates of land tax.
+From 1 January 2017, the absentee owner surcharge will increase from 0.5 per cent to 1.5 per cent.

 When will the surcharge apply?